ObjectModules/deploy/Mapping.md

 The power of _[[this concept|Mapping#our-concept]]_, as we have explained above, is that whenever a process cannot be settled then you can easily spread the items that making it stack with the same method.

-You may also identify your factors using _<a href="https://en.wikipedia.org/wiki/Ishikawa_diagram" target="_blank">Fishbone Diagram</a>_ then put the potential factors in to the mapping, let's spread it again when a solution is not going to be achieved in to a small piece that you can cope with.
+You may also identify your factors using _<a href="https://en.wikipedia.org/wiki/Ishikawa_diagram" target="_blank">Fishbone Diagram</a>_ then put the potential factors in to the mapping, let's spread it again when a solution is not going to be achieved.
+Let's make it in to a small piece that you can cope with.
+Settle them one by one.

 You can do it with an unlimited number of spreading, you may go on making it in a wider or a problem solution globally.
 Once it is going to be settled then it will return automatically to the original process and let you remain on the track to what you are going to achieve.